Comparison of the AK-47 and M16: Recoil

-With the proper mindset, training, and practice, soldiers armed with both the AK-47 and M16 are quite deadly.
+Skilled soldiers with either the AK-47 and M16 are effective.
 However, the M16's internal-piston gas operation system, straight-line recoil design, and smaller caliber give it less recoil than the AK-47 and make it easier to control in full-auto.

 "The (M16's) Stoner system provides a very symmetric design that allows straight line movement of the operating components.
 This allows recoil forces to drive straight to the rear.
 Instead of connecting or other mechanical parts driving the system, high-pressure gas performs this function, reducing the weight of moving parts and the rifle as a whole."
 The M16's straight-line recoil design, where the recoil spring is located in the stock directly behind the action, and serves the dual function of operating spring and recoil buffer.
 The stock being in line with the bore also reduces muzzle rise, especially during automatic fire.
 Because recoil does not significantly shift the point of aim, faster follow-up shots are possible and user fatigue is reduced.
 Also, current model M16 flash-suppressors act as compensators to reduce recoil further.

 With the AK-47's long-stroke piston gas system, the piston is mechanically fixed to the bolt group and moves through the entire operating cycle.
 The primary disadvantage to this system is the disruption of the point of aim due to the center of mass changing during the action cycle and energetic and abrupt stops at the beginning and end of bolt carrier travel.
 However, the AK-47's heavier weight and slower rate of fire do a good job of mitigating any disadvantage.
 In addition, newer AK-47-type rifles use a muzzle brake or compensator to reduce recoil.
 Some AK-type rifles also have vertical foregrips to improve handling characteristics and to counter the effects of recoil.